 But here’s the scoop, screenwriter: Most parties and events I’ve been to are actually 99% cool and 1% nimrod.
-And that’s a lot of cool peeps to add to your network – folks who can actually help you get your script sold, made, or take your screenwriting career to the next level.
+And that’s a lot of cool peeps to add to your network — folks who can actually help you get your script sold, made, or help you take your screenwriting career to the next level.

-Now, here’s my top 10 tactics for screenwriters to use at Hollywood parties.
+Now, here’s my top few tactics for screenwriters to use at Hollywood parties.
 But bear with me.
 Some of these sound downright ludicrous and smack of “cheap socializing tip,” but I assure you, they can help:

-Avoid scanning the room, Mr. Spock.
+Avoid scanning the room

-When you talk to somebody new, don’t scan around the room, looking at other people.
+When you talk to somebody new, try not to scan around the room, looking at other people.
 You might just have a case of attention-deficit disorder, but the other person will be convinced that you’re trying to look for someone “more important” to talk to.
 Give the person you’re talking to your undivided attention.
 Save your looking around for your escape, should you need to make one.
 More about escapes below.

-Hang out by the food.
+Hang out by the food

 If you arrive with a friend or friends, it’s fine to talk amongst yourselves, but only with the intention of bringing new blood into the conversation to talk to.
 That is, don’t come with your group and stay in the corner, not talking to anyone.
 If you have to “park,” like this, then park your group in a high traffic area, say, by the beer cooler, or the hors d’oeuvres table.
 The idea is to have a natural in to meet new people, and commiserating about the food or drink is always a good in.

-If you’re with a group, keep the circle open.
+If you’re with a group, keep the circle open

 Having a group is great, because it’s an automatic social circle that folks at the party may want to join.
 But it’s important to keep your body language open and welcoming when doing so.
 Don’t form a physical circle with all your backs facing outward.
 Nobody will be able to get in, and you’re less likely to meet new people.

-Put away the tricorder, Mr. Spock.
+Put away the cell phone

-Spend more time listening than talking.
+Spend more time listening than talking